Program Contact: Christina Pavlak 203-582-3192

 Applicants are accepted for admission to the fall semester only and are expected to enroll as full-time graduate students.
 To ensure admission into the program with a placement in an internship, applicants should complete the application process early.
 Admission to the graduate MAT program is based on a holistic review by MAT program faculty of the following admission requirements:

-- A preferred 3.0 minimum overall undergraduate GPA (from all colleges and universities attended) with a subject area major or appropriate interdisciplinary major (applicants with an overall GPA below 2.67 will not be considered).
+- A 3.00 minimum overall undergraduate GPA (from all colleges and universities attended) with a subject area major or appropriate interdisciplinary major.

 - A transcript review that indicates a “B” or better performance in courses related to mathematics as well as English/language arts.
 (Students whose transcripts do not meet this criteria will be required to provide proof of basic math/reading competencies as determined by the MAT program director.)